 Four years on, and the conflict in Syria shows no signs of ending.
 More than 16 million Syrians need help urgently.
-Many are seeking shelter from the fighting and the winter cold in damaged buildings, while others have become refugees in neighbouring countries.
+Many are seeking shelter from the fighting and the cold in damaged buildings, while others have become refugees in neighbouring countries.

 Red Cross Red Crescent is helping more than 3.5 million Syrians in practical, life-saving ways: